-- a) through a Departmental Scheme of Delegation (which sets out all the standing delegations given to specific officers in defined areas of the Council's service areas).
-There is a full list of the Departmental Schemes of Delegation available on the Council's website, or - b) through a Specific Delegation in relation to an individual decision which must be evidenced in writing (email is considered in writing).
+- a) through a Departmental Scheme of Delegation (which sets out all the standing delegations given to specific officers in defined areas of the Council's service areas), or - b) through a Specific Delegation in relation to an individual decision which must be evidenced in writing (email is considered in writing).
 A Specific Delegation does not need to be given where an officer is given delegated powers to action a particular decision by Council, Cabinet or a Committee or Sub-Committee.